 One way to add replayability could be to let the player choose his own character.
 To make a story work, it would have to be designed around the player's faction with the NPCs addressing the characteristics of the player's faction rather than the characteristics of a particular character.

 This could be a way to integrate difficulty levels into the game in a natural way.
 Some player like to play through games with self imposed restrictions, like not using certain items.
 I think this is a better way of making a game difficult than increasing the enemy stats and change the world.
 I find it more immersive if the game world is static.
 So, certain character types could have weaker stats and would not be able to use certain items.

-If the player chooses to play as an Anthro unit, there's a special intro.
+If the player chooses to play as an Anthro unit (not the current carbons, or megaman), there's a special intro.
 The Bureaucratic unit of the island, Megaman Lethe, is attacked by a powerful Reaverbot.
 Lethe, being unable to contact Eden (which was shut down by Trigger) releases a group of Anthro units which were held in a repository.
 It gives them Purifier status.
 One of these units is the player, the rest become NPCs.
 The Reaverbot kills and deletes Lethe (who have no place to back up with Eden being 404).
 Perhaps it managed to transfer into one of the Anthro units though, but only reveals this in the end.

 This setup is necessary to explain what happens to the Bureaucratic unit which was watching over the island, as well as making clear that the Master's System is overpowered by the Elder's System.